aSolorzano20/OCP_1Z0_829_theory/Chapter-6-Class Design/chapter_6_class_design.md

 <br>

 #### Overriding a Method
-- when a subclass declares a new implementation for an inherited method with the same signature and compatible return type.
+- When a subclass declares a new implementation for an inherited method with the same signature and compatible return type.
 <br>

 #### rules.